droidxp/droidfax-fork/artifacts/README.txt

 Content of this artifact package
-The dropbox artifact folder we shared is named droidfaxAE, it includes two files: artifact.zip and droidfax.7z.
+The dropbox artifact folder we shared is named droidfaxAE, it includes two files: artifact.zip and VBox.zip.
 The first includes the artifacts we intent to share publicly, and the second file holds a Virtual Box VM that is used for facilitating the use/replication of our artifacts.

 Once the artifact.zip file is downloaded, unpack it.
 Then the following structure should be seen:
 *	code